jxx/earth-yxk/tropes.md

 Travel:
 * Sail ships with emergency steam (charcoal/wood)
-* Overland thousand year old route across the Americas, only passable by merkans.
+* The oceans around equator are impassible due to heat, ocean kelp growth and weather.
+Overland thousand year old route across the Americas, only passable by merkans.
 * Svalbar has recently bred grains that allow for limited industrial production of biodiesel.
 This means partially motorized transportation, and opens for a sea expedition to Tartica, the first in NH.
 But which route to take?

 Factions: